TagCopperLight/Pyrticle/README.md

-# Pyrticule
+# Pyrticle
-Particule system for pygame\
+Particle system for pygame\
 Based on ParticlePy